dotnet/corefx/Documentation/project-docs/issue-guide.md

 Note: This is a new scheme introduced in 2016/9.
 The old scheme used assignees as area owners.
 We will migrate issues to the new scheme throughout 2016.

 ### Areas
-Areas are tracked by labels area-* (e.g. area-System.Collections), or Infrastructure.
+Areas are tracked by labels area-&#42; (e.g. area-System.Collections), or Infrastructure.
 Each area typically corresponds to one or more contract assemblies.

 | Area                                                                                          | Owners / experts | Description |
 |-----------------------------------------------------------------------------------------------|------------------|-------------|